FOR THE YOUTH, BY THE YOUTH

 Rebecca Benitez-Berona is a reporter at Youth Mind.
 She is passionate about social justice, creative writing, reading poetry and youth mental health.
 When she is not writing, she is exploring nature or trying out yet another new bubble tea shop.

 Brittany is a reporter for Youth Mind.
-When she isn’t working hard to become a full-time writer, she can be found making a dinner reservation, rewatching her favourite movies, or reading about True Crime.
+When she isn’t working hard to become a full-time writer, she can be found making a dinner reservation, rewatching her favourite movies, or reading about true crime.
+She’s also ready to hop back onto her bike —as soon as she gets her brakes fixed.

 Social Media Coordinator

-Aneesh is a staff reporter for Youth Mind.
+Aneesh is a previous staff reporter for Youth Mind.

 As settlers, we’re grateful for the opportunity to meet here and we thank all the generations of people who have taken care of this land — for thousands of years.